cockroachdb/docs/v22.1/scalar-expressions.md

 For example: `CAST(now() AS DATE)`

-Note that in many cases a type annotation is preferrable to a type coercion.
+Note that in many cases a type annotation is preferable to a type coercion.
 See [type annotations](#explicitly-typed-expressions) for more details.